-Passport DC’s World Embassy Tour is the greatest block party of the year in our city, and possibly in the world.
+Nowhere is this more evident than Passport DC’s World Embassy Tour, the greatest block party of the year in our city.
 Music, dances, traditional food and cocktails abound amid the diplomatic residences and office buildings of Washington’s Embassy Row.

 How do I get to the Embassies?

 Described by some as DC’s Epcot Center, only bigger, our nation’s diplomatic core extends from DuPont Circle to National Cathedral, with some embassies sprawling deep into Tenleytown.
 The distributed nature of the party — paired with the massive crowds it draws — can make it hard to attend without some advanced planning.
 My advice is to avoid an overly ambitious agenda.
-Even if you pick some of the less popular embassies with no lines, you’re not going to hit more than five embassies in the day.
-Don’t try to do it all!
+Even if you pick some of the less popular embassies with no lines, you’re not going to hit more than five embassies in a day.

 Tips for riding Metro to the World Embassy Tour

-Where are the best places to park near the World Embassy Tour?
+Where are the best places to park near the Embassies?

 The streets around DuPont Circle become parking lots after 9am and you won’t be able to leave your car anywhere.
 Your best bet is to arrive early or check out one of the maps below to find a cluster outside Embassy Row.

 Embassy Row: In 2018 we parked on the street just blocks away from the dancing, music and mini-bazaar at the Embassy of Afghanistan.
 Although they’re no longer participating — the Taliban are not a festive bunch — the streets around the Afghan Embassy have more ample parking and are walking distance to the rest of Embassy Row.